marshallward/f90nml/README.rst

 About f90nml
 ============

-``f90nml`` is a Python module that provides a simple interface for the reading, writing, and modifying Fortran namelist files.
+``f90nml`` is a Python module and command line tool that provides a simple interface for the reading, writing, and modifying Fortran namelist files.

 A namelist file is parsed and converted into an ``Namelist`` object, which behaves like a standard Python ``dict``.
 Values are converted from Fortran data types to equivalent primitive Python types.

-``f90nml`` also includes a command line tool for use in a shell environment.

 Quick usage guide